Rodrigossz/Python-Custom-Skills-Toolkit/code/dates-extractor.md

 # - The output is the "text" element within the "data" section of the json file.
 # - For production environments add all best practices, logging, and error management that you need.
 # - Letters cases are not changed.
 But if it is important for you, you can change the code as necessary.
+# - All JSON files are returned with the original accents.
+For that, we use ensure_ascii=False.
 #
 # Specific comments
 # The output format is YYYY-MM-DD.
 Time is removed!!